How to Dehydrate Quinoa – Dehydrating Quinoa, A Step-by-Step Guide

 Headspace is the distance between the food surface and the lid’s underside.
 Its purpose is to provide ample space for the dehydrated food product to slide and tumble when shaken and rotated to expose any evidence of clumping or sticking.

-A quality stainless steel or plastic canning funnel makes the messy job of getting dehydrated foods off the dehydrator tray removable inserts and into the canning jars easy.
-Take a minute or two and check the wide-mouth canning jar funnels out here on Amazon.
+A quality stainless steel or plastic canning jar funnel makes the messy job of getting dehydrated foods off the dehydrator tray removable inserts and into the canning jars an easy task.
+Take a minute or two and check them out on Amazon.

 Every day, check the jar for moisture.
 Roll the jar contents around and note any clumping or sticking.
 If seen, put the contents back on the dehydrator for several more hours.
 Since canning jars are clear, it’s easy to see what’s inside.